 A 24-hour helpline for immediate support if you are in extreme distress and need to speak with someone urgently.
 You do not have to be feeling suicidal to call the Samaritans for support.

-Survivors of Bereavement by • Suicide: www.uksobs.org 0300 111 5065 support for older people.
+Survivors of Bereavement by Suicide:

+www.uksobs.org

 A charity providing support for anyone impacted by a death by suicide.